demimao/HTML_validation/phase1.md

 - JS Docs automation: After developers push their code following the javascript documentation format, Github actions automatically builds the JavaScript documentation and outputs the documentation to another branch called 'JSDocuments'.
 - Code quality: We connected our repository to an external website called Code Climate.
 For every pull request, after running all Github actions, Code Climate will check the maintainablity and test coverage on the code to ensure high code quality.
 The link in pull request report would direct to a progress report on the Code Climate website.
 ## In Progress
-- Prettify: Currently, we encountered errors when prettify runs on our code.
-We believe the issue lies in the conflict between our branch protection and prettify tring to modify code on the main branch.
+- Prettier: Prettier is a Github action that styles our code.
+Currently, we encountered errors when prettier runs on our code.
+We believe the issue lies in the conflict between our branch protection and prettier tring to modify code on the main branch.
+We might explore other options such as using prettier in local editor.
 ## Planned
 - Unit Testing: Our next focus is to perform extensive unit testing.
 We plan to utilize the tools we learned in Lab 8 such as Jest & Puppeteer and unit testing with Jest.
 The developer team and the agile team will work together on the testing.